markusGitHub30/Getting-and-Cleaning-Data-Course-Project/README.md

 The code contains of 4 sections, the numbers of the sections refers to the task specification of the prokect.

 ### 0)Import data
-loads data from website, if not already existing in the workingdirectory
+loads data from website, if not already existing in the working directory

-### 1)Merges the training and the test sets to create one data set
-### involves 3+4 (descriptive activity names + appropriately labels)
+### 1)Merges the training and the test sets to create one data set - involves 3+4 (descriptive activity names + appropriately labels)

 Merging all data into one matrix using rbind,cbind and merge.
 Name the columns: